semantic-graph/js2graph/docs/README.md

 v3 = v2("x"); // invocation
 ```

 For generating JS DFG, it needs to know what does `v2` represents at line 3.
 To do it with def-use analysis, we need to backtrack from use of “v2” to its definition at line 2, and similarly until line 1, which will eventually tell us it is the field access of a global object, which can be written as `console.log`.

-As far as I see, this is not computing the closure of use-def chain, but more of reconstructing a particular type of path along the use-def chain.
+To recap, what we need to do is more than just computing the closure of use-def chain.

 ### JSAI: a static analysis platform for JavaScript